-Genre: Action Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1991
+Genre: Action Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1991

 I have a hunch that the story was changed for its Western release.
 The Japanese seem a lot more lenient when it comes to these so the original story probably put the two good guys in the shoes of the bad guys therefore the bent and twisted policemen seen here were doing their job right in Japan.
 Or maybe not!
 I’ve never played it!